Twisted Blanchfield pairings and twisted signatures II: Relation to Casson-Gordon invariants: Metabelian Representations and Casson-Gordon invariants

 We now prove Proposition~\ref{prop:Boundary}; the strategy follows very closely~\cite[Section 5.2]{ConwayFriedlToffoli} which itself is based on the proof of~\cite[Theorem 2.6]{BorodzikFriedl}.

 \begin{proof}[Proof of Proposition~\ref{prop:Boundary}] Consider the following diagram in which all homomorphisms are understood to be homomorphisms of $\LC$-modules:

-To make the diagram more concise we have used the following shorthands: \begin{itemize} \item $\Lambda=\LC$; \item $LH_2=LH_2(V_n;\LC_{\alpha \times \chi})$; \item $H=H_2(V_n,\partial V_n;\LC_{\alpha \times \chi})$; \item $\Omega=\C(t)$. \end{itemize}
+To make the diagram more concise we have used the following shorthands: \begin{itemize} \item $\Lambda=\LC$; \item $FH_2=FH_2(V_n;\LC_{\alpha \times \chi})$; \item $H=H_2(V_n,\partial V_n;\LC_{\alpha \times \chi})$; \item $\Omega=\C(t)$. \end{itemize}

 The top horizontal line of \eqref{eq:LargeDiagram} is exact thanks to the long exact sequence of the pair $(V_n,\partial V_n)$ together with Lemma~\ref{lem:ev}: exactness at the rightmost end is guaranteed by the first point of Lemma~\ref{lem:ev}, while exactness at the middle follows from the third point.
-In more details, since~$H:=H_2(V_n,\partial V_n;\LC_{\alpha \times \chi})$ is free, the image of $H_2(V_n;\LC_{\alpha \times \chi})$ in $H$ is equal to the image of~$LH_2(V_n;\LC_{\alpha \times \chi})$ in $H$.
+In more details, since~$H:=H_2(V_n,\partial V_n;\LC_{\alpha \times \chi})$ is free, the image of $H_2(V_n;\LC_{\alpha \times \chi})$ in $H$ is equal to the image of~$FH_2(V_n;\LC_{\alpha \times \chi})$ in $H$.

-The top middle square commutes by duality.
+The commutativity of the top middle square is a consequence of the definition of the Poincar\'e duality isomorphism.
 All the squares involving evaluation maps clearly commute, while the upper left (resp. right) square commutes by definition of the intersection (resp.
 Blanchfield) pairing.
 Finally, the middle rectangle \textit{anti}-commutes thanks to~\cite[Lemma~5.4]{ConwayFriedlToffoli}, see~\cite[Appendix A]{ConwayBlanchfield} for a proof.

 Inspired by~(\ref{eq:LargeDiagram}), we define a pairing $\theta$ on $H_2(V_n,\partial V_n;\LC_{\alpha \times \chi})$ by the composition

 where the third map is an isomorphism thanks to the fourth point of Lemma~\ref{lem:ev}.
 The commutativity of the diagram in equation~\eqref{eq:LargeDiagram} immediately implies the commutativity of